SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 <h3>Modules and Pre-requisites</h3>

 Express is used as the server-side framework giving us easy ways to provide typical server functionality.
 Socket.IO allows us to use WebSockets as our data transfer method which gives us real-time capabilities and a nice substitute for AJAX.
 MongoDB will be our data store and MongoJS our simplified API, making interacting with MongoDB from script easy.
 To show these modules in action I've made a basic chat application as it's a nice way of showing how the components can be used together and leaves a basic framework that is easily edited to perform all the functionality needed by a typical website.
-I built this using a remote server, care of RackSpace, with Debian installed as the OS.
-I'm assuming you have something similar (with Node installed) and can connect to the server via a terminal / command line interface.

 <h3>Setup</h3>